 All four lives unfold in two beautiful love stories, which eventually collide.
 Written in gorgeous language that subtly captures the diverse backgrounds of the characters, and interspersed with letters, journals, and dreams, this unforgettable story, rendered in cinematic detail, is about having faith in life’s great meaning amidst its various tangles.

-People Who Read May the Road Rise Up to Meet You Also Read
+Buy other books like May the Road Rise Up to Meet You

 “Beautifully told, Troy has given us a story that will be with me for many years to come.” —Robert Hicks, author of The Widow of the South

 “A wonderful family saga of poignant history, thrilling action, and romance.” —Edward Rutherfurd, author of The Rebels of Ireland

 “Finding ambition in a first novel is not a rare thing, but to find it fulfilled as thoroughly as it is in May the Road Rise Up to Meet You is indeed something special.” —The Free Lance-Star “To read this book is an enriching, unforgettable experience.
 It is told in utterly true and authentic voices that reach the soul and linger in the heart.” —Leila Meacham, author of Roses